DAVID'S VINTAGE

 snowmobile makers were setting up dealerships, only requiring the dealers

-to purchase three sleds and a
+to purchase three sleds and

-who wanted to buy a snowmobile,
+or relative who wanted to buy a

-dealerships sprung up everywhere.
+so dealerships sprung up everywhere.

 This